quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## Expediting Explicit Congestion Notification (ECN) Signals {#congestion}

-An endpoint SHOULD send an immediate acknowledgment when a packet marked with the ECN Congestion Experienced (CE) {{?RFC3168}} codepoint in the IP header is received and the previously received packet was not marked CE.
+If the Ack-Eliciting Threshold is larger than 1, an endpoint SHOULD send an immediate acknowledgement when a packet marked with the ECN Congestion Experienced (CE) {{?RFC3168}} codepoint in the IP header is received and the previously received packet was not marked CE.
+From there on, if multiple CE-marked packets are received in a row or only non-CE-marked packet received, the endpoint resumes to sending acknowledgements based on the Ack-Eliciting Threshold or max_ack_delay.
+That means only when a transition from non-CE-marked to CE-marked occurs an immediate acknowledgement is sent.

 Doing this maintains the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during